ROGR3/Pobu/Readme.md

 ## 4. Known limitations
 v0.1.0

-Windows only!
+- Windows only!
+(More OS support in future)
-Double-click is not working properly!
+- Double-click is not working properly!